 President and CEO, Alliance of Automobile Manufacturers

-Mitch Bainwol is President and CEO of the Alliance of Automobile Manufacturers, the trade association representing automakers in the United States.
+Mitch Bainwol is President and CEO of the Alliance of Automobile Manufacturers, the trade association representing automakers who sell new vehicles in the United States.
 The Auto Alliance represents 12 leading automakers on a range of safety, environmental and related policy issues before Congress and state legislatures.

-The Alliance represents 12 automakers including BMW Group, Chrysler Group LLC, Ford Motor Company, General Motors, Jaguar Land Rover, Mazda, Mercedes-Benz USA, Mitsubishi Motors, Porsche, Toyota, Volkswagen and Volvo.
-Bainwol joined the Alliance in September 2011.
+The Alliance represents 12 automakers including BMW Group, FCA US LLC, Ford Motor Company, General Motors, Jaguar Land Rover, Mazda, Mercedes-Benz USA, Mitsubishi Motors, Porsche, Toyota, Volkswagen and Volvo Car USA.
+Visit www.autoalliance.org for more.